-F. Applicant, who lacks a few hours of completing his or her college degree, may be admitted as a special student.
+Applicant, who lacks a few hours of completing his or her college degree, may be admitted as a special student.
 The applicant must furnish an official statement from the dean of the college, indicating the specific requirements to be met to qualify for graduation and certifying an approved program for completion of these requirements before the beginning of the next academic year.
 Applicant may be enrolled in courses here, but total enrollment, including college work, shall not exceed the maximum load for entering Juniors.
-Applications of persons without the baccalaureate degree/diploma per se, but who have academic credentials and experience equivalent to the baccalaureate degree may be considered for admission on probation for one year.
-Admissions of this type shall not exceed 10% of persons admitted each year.